Agis III: Life

 Following its defeat at Leuctra against Thebes in 371 BC, Sparta lost its great power status within the Greek world, as well as a number of territories.
 In 351 BC, Archidamus and Agis waged a war in the Peloponnese to recover these territories, notably against Megalopolis, a city established by the Thebans on its northwestern border in order to pose a permanent threat to Sparta.
 There were operations against Argos as well, which had received support from Theban troops.
 Despite the support of 3,000 mercenaries from Phocis, the campaign was fruitless.

 At the beginning of 338 BC, Archidamus III left Greece to serve as a mercenary commander for Taras, a city founded by Sparta in Magna Graecia.
 Several states were at the time struggling for hegemony over Greece: the kingdom of Macedonia and the city-states led by Athens and Thebes.
 The fact that Archidamus left while the decisive battle was about to take place shows that he did not think that the Greeks had a chance to win.
-Archidamus III died fighting the Lucanians the same day as the Second Battle of Chaeronea, on 2 August 338 BC, when king Philip II decisively defeated the Greeks.
+Archidamus III died fighting the Lucanians the same day as the Battle of Chaeronea, on 2 August 338 BC, when king Philip II decisively defeated Athens and Thebes.
 Agis, who had hitherto been regent in the absence of his father, became king once his death was known, probably at the end of August.

 In 338 BC, Philip II gave some Spartan territories to Messene, Megalopolis, Tegea, and Argos.

 After his victory at Chaeronea, Philip II founded the League of Corinth, a coalition of Macedonia and all the Greek city-states.
 Agis is likely behind the Spartan decision to reject joining the Corinthian League, which prompted Philip to campaign in Laconia in autumn 338 BC.
-Polybius tells that Philip was brought into the Peloponnese by the Messenians and the Arcadians, but the exact concatenation of events is not known.
+Polybius tells that Philip was brought into the Peloponnese by the Messenians and the Arcadians, but the exact sequence of events is not known.
 Philip therefore gave several territories that belonged to Sparta to its neighbours and enemies: Denthaliates to Messene, Aygitis and Belminatis to Megalopolis, Skiritis to Tegea, and Thyreatis to Argos.
 It seems that he used a Panhellenic tribunal, perhaps the League of Corinth itself, to ratify his land transfers.